-The Company is the owner of approximately 3,200 U.S. and foreign trademark registrations and over 2,500 U.S. and foreign patents relating to the Company's products, product designs, manufacturing processes and research and development concepts.
+The Company is the owner of approximately 3,100 U.S. and foreign trademark registrations and over 2,300 U.S. and foreign patents relating to the Company's products, product designs, manufacturing processes and research and development concepts.
 Other patent and trademark applications are pending and await registration.
 In addition, the Company owns various other protectable rights under copyright, trade dress and other statutory and common laws.
 The Company's intellectual property rights are very important to the Company and the Company seeks to protect such rights through the registration of trademarks and utility and design patents, the maintenance of trade secrets and the creation of trade dress.
 When necessary and appropriate, the Company enforces its rights through litigation.
-Information regarding current litigation matters in connection with intellectual property is contained in Item 3-"Legal Proceedings" below and in Note 17 to the Company's Consolidated Financial Statements, "Commitments and Contingencies-Legal Matters."
+Information regarding current litigation matters in connection with intellectual property is contained in Item 3 "Legal Proceedings" below and in Note 17 "Commitments and Contingencies-Legal Matters" to the Notes to Consolidated Financial Statements in this Form 10-K.